dmbarbour/glas/docs/GlasNamespaces.md

 These rewrite rules can serve as pseudo-code.

-One minor issue is that, in case of `df:A df:B rm:M` where `df:(union A B)` has an ambiguity error that is subsequently removed by `rm:M`, it is non-deterministic (compiler dependent) whether we'll notice the ambiguity error.
-I favor reducing priority of applying 'rm' below evaluation of 'ns' and merge of 'df' to ensure ambiguity must be resolved locally.
+One minor issue is that, in case of `df:A df:B rm:M` where `df:(union A B)` has an ambiguity error that is subsequently removed by `rm:M`, it is non-deterministic (compiler dependent) whether we'll report the ambiguity error.
+I would prefer to resolve this in the direction of reporting errors aggressively.

 ### Identifying Definitions

-Applying 'ln' is the most expensive operation.
-If all we need to do is determine which definitions a namespace provides, we could compute a namespace to a point where all that remains is 'ns:mx', 'df', and 'ln'.
-Or we could make the `Def` type lazy, and apply linking lazily to each definition.
+If we only want to determine whether a namespace defines a specific name, or produce the list of defined names under a given prefix, we can develop a much more efficient evaluator for just these roles.
+In particular, we can avoid 'ln' and we might simply assume definitions are unambiguous rather than testing for it.

 ## Private Definitions